 ‘Do you live here?’
 I ask him.

 ‘Yes,’ he says.
-And then, after a moment’s reflection: ‘you know, if you’re an artist, you have to live differently, otherwise I’d be working for some client now in some graphic design studio.’
+And then, after a moment’s reflection: ‘You know, if you’re an artist, you have to live differently; otherwise I’d be working for some client now in some graphic design studio.’

-He reminds me of me when I was young, just as young as I was when I was sitting across from me at the Beyoğlu.
+He reminds me of me when I was young, just as young as I was when I was sitting across from me at the Limonlu Bahçe in Istanbul.
 Except he’s nowhere near as young.
-He’s maybe late thirties?
-The space where he has made his room at the back looks and feels like the kind of place that is about to fall victim to the machine that is parked outside the ramshackle rust-eaten gate.
-He keeps the gate locked with a chain and a padlock, ‘because it’s market today.’
-But as we’re having a break, he unlocks it so those who want to can leave; and some do, while I’m having my lunch in a moment of quiet in the little courtyard, in the shade.
+He’s maybe in his late thirties?
+The studio at the back of which he has made his home looks and feels like—and most likely is—the kind of place that is about to fall victim to the machine that is stirring right outside the ramshackle rust-eaten gate: the ever-encroaching, cold-commercial boomtown that is spreading out from the City of London, past Liverpool Street now, into Shoreditch and beyond.

-Earlier on, our host had shown us a picture of the series he was taking this afternoon.
-It showed a man completely, fully encased in latex.
-Not some latex suit or fetish costume, but encased in a frame which was covered in latex, from beneath which all the air had been drawn.
-The man was at the complete mercy of our host and photographer, completely.
+Earlier on, our host had shown us a picture of the series he was in the process of taking this afternoon, in his part of the building, at the back.
+It presented a man completely encased in light beige latex.
+Not wearing some latex suit or fetish costume, but enclosed in a frame that was covered in latex, from underneath which all the air had been drawn.
+The man was at the mercy of our host and photographer, completely.

 By now I had met him a second time and enquired after his shorts, which he was pleased to inform me had since been mended.
-Again, I somehow did not quite catch everything that he said, so just how or by whom or when precisely the button had been decalamitised I still didn’t know, but I fancied it was a matter of not such great import as to warrant my further enquiry.
+Again, I somehow did not quite catch everything that he said; so just how or by whom or when precisely the button had been decalamitised I still didn’t know, but I had other things on my mind—such as our impending shoot—and I fancied the delightful chap’s shorts were not a matter of sufficient import as to warrant my further attention.

-‘Why,’ I asked, doing my best to sound light of heart, ‘is this not a good sign.’
+‘Why,’ I asked, doing my best to sound light of heart, ‘is this not a good sign?’

 ‘Do you know what a pusher is?’